 APA formatting is a set of rules and guidelines for styling your paper and citing your sources.
-If you need help setting up your UAGC papers in APA style, the following document can be downloaded and used as a template for your APA-styled papers:
+If you need help formatting your UAGC papers, the following document can be downloaded and used as a template for your APA-styled papers:

 Want to see some key differences between APA 6th and 7th editions?
 Take a look at the following APA key changes infographic or the APA complete changes guide: